LukeHenry04/CSE168_websites/FinalWriteup.md

 ![F8](https://github.com/LukeHenry04/CSE168_websites/blob/main/19smoke.png?raw=true)

-(Lastly, for grading, the vast majority of the changes to the raytracer are in the two new files SmokeField.h and SmokeField.cpp, with a minimal amount of changes to Raytracer.cpp::main which implements volumetric rendering through a call to SmokeField.cpp::RenderSmoke and handles multiple-frame renders)
+(Lastly, for grading, the vast majority of the changes to the raytracer are in the two new files SmokeField.h and SmokeField.cpp, with a minimal amount of changes to Raytracer.cpp::main which handles multi-frame renders and implements volumetric rendering and the main fluid simulation steps through calls to methods in SmokeField.cpp)